billythemusical/recode-fa23/modules/06-developing-locally/Digital Ocean Droplet.md

 If you haven't already, create a free account over at [Digital Ocean](digitalocean.com).

-They regularly give away $200 in free credits to students - [Referral Link](https://www.digitalocean.com/github-students).
+They regularly give away $200 in free credits and have additional features available to students - [Referral Link](https://www.digitalocean.com/github-students).
 You'll have to put down a valid payment method first, but there's no need to worry.
 They're a totally legit company that I have used for years. 👍🏼

 ## Droplets

 A droplet is a remote computer or virtual machine (VM for short).
 It runs in the cloud and has access to the internet.
 Theirs run on an OS called Ubuntu which is a Linux Operating system.
 Save some minor differences, it will behave much like the Unix (Mac) and Git Bash (Windows) terminals we have been using.

-It may or may not have Node.js and `npm` pre-installed.
-Just type `node -v` to check.
-If not, it will usually give instructions like `apt install nodejs` or something similar... `apt` is the `npm` of Ubuntu.

 #### Why are we using Digital Ocean, you might ask?